cemac/Unity-NetCDF/README.md

 - `CreateMesh.cs` - this script contains code to create a number of different simple empty meshes in Unity (ranging from a single triangle to a 3D cube)
 - `VertexColorShader.shader` - this code can be used to create a custom shader in Unity such that an RGB colour is assigned to a vertex based on its position
 - `rainbow_cube.cs` - this script contains functions to a) read a NetCDF file in Unity and print statistics to the console and b) create a 3D mesh based on the dimensions of the NetCDF file and assign a semi-random RGB colour to each vertex based on the custom shader 'VertexColorShader.shader'

-** Still to come! - a script to read in NetCDF data, extract 3D spatial variable and assign values to mesh vertices in order to visualise meteorological data in Unity **
+- `Wind_Mesh.csv` - this scripts contains code to read in a remote netcdf file and plot the horizontal wind field onto a 3D mesh (by assigning the data values to the mesh vertex) using the custom vertex shader 'VertexColorShader.shader'

 ### Installing libraries in Unity
 The script `rainbow_cube.cs` uses two third-party libraries used to read NetCDF files using C#.
 These are: